-For this purpose he threw the light of two equal candles upon a board, and found that the shadow produced by intercepting the light of one of them a night-lamp in their chambers, so that the eyes should never, for a single instant, be deprived of the effects of light, even though small.
-To have a good lamp, however, two qualities are absolutely necessary, without which it would be productive of more injury than relief, and might endanger the sight during repose more than the obscurity of night.
+night-lamp in their chambers, so that the eyes should never, for a single instant, be deprived of the effects of light, even though small.
+To have a good lamp, however, two qualities are absolutely necessary, without which it would be productive of more injury than relief, and

-The first quality is, that the lamp should be so constructed as in all cases to prevent the flame from striking direct upon the eyes; and the second is, that could not be perceived by his eye upon the place enlightened by the other, at little more than eight times the distance of the lights from the reflecting surface; from whence he concluded that when one light is eight times eight, or sixty-four times less than another, its presence or absence will not produce any effect upon the eye whilst that is stimulated by the greater light; wherefore, it is almost self-evident, that repeated and sudden contractions and expansions of the optic organ, in order to accommodate itself to such extremes must be pernicious in the same manner as the eye is affected by the vivid glare of lightning, or, in a humbler way, is dazzled and confounded by the sudden glare of a lanthorn in a dark night. it shall not produce a filthy, greasy smoke in the apartment, an inconvenience, almost inseparable from the common oil lamps.
+For this purpose he threw the light of two equal candles upon a board, and found that the shadow produced by intercepting the light of one of them could not be perceived by his eye upon the place enlightened by the other, at little more than eight times the distance of the lights from the reflecting surface; from whence he concluded that when one light is eight times eight, or sixty-four times less than another, its presence or absence will not produce any effect upon the eye whilst that is stimulated by the greater light; wherefore, it is almost self-evident, that repeated and sudden contractions and expansions of the optic organ, in order to accommodate itself to such extremes, must be pernicious in the same manner as the eye is affected by the vivid glare of lightning, or, in a humbler way is dazzled and confounded by the sudden glare of a lantern in a dark night.